AY2324S2-CS2103T-F13-2/tp/docs/UserGuide.md

 1. Look for the command in the Table of Contents.
 2. Click on the command you are looking for, you will be directed to the command section in the User Guide
 3. Take note of it's command format.
 Compare it with the command that you have entered to see if there is any difference.
 4. If you are able to spot the difference, proceed to rectify it.
-Else, you may refer to the [Known Issues](#known-issues) section to see if the error has not currently been resolved.
+Else, you may refer to the [Known Issues](#known-issues) section to check if if the error is a known issue.

 ## Features